Vivo is finally launching a new mid-range phone Vivo Y70 on the European market and we can now see if it will outrun its rivals in Xiaomi or Huawei.

 The Vivo Y70’s dominating factor is a 6,44″ AMOLED display with FullHD (1080 x 2400) resolution at a satisfying 409 ppi (pixels per inch).
 The display itself supports an HDR enhancement and brightness of 412 nits with a 2 000 000:1 contrast ratio, which will surely come in handy in outdoor use.
 The display is slightly curved with wide viewing angles.
 According to many reviewers, the used display panel is truly among the best in the mid-range category.

 Vivo even didn’t forget on Always-on technology to show your notifications even though the rest of the display is currently turned off.
 Even though its functions are more limited than the one in Samsung phones with this technology, it is certainly an advantage compared to other models in this range.
-The display runs also only on 60Hz frequency, which is not particularly bad but at least 90Hz would certainly add it on attractivity.
+The display runs also only on 60Hz frequency, which is not particularly bad but at least 90Hz would certainly add it to attractivity.

 Under the hood, we will find the octa-core Qualcomm Snapdragon 665 running at up to 2Ghz with Adreno 610 graphics having a good 8GB RAM for its disposal.
 This is chipset was for example used in the last year’s Oppo A9, Redmi Note 8 or Moto G8 Plus.
 In the AnTuTu benchmark, the Vivo Y70 has reached 183 562 points which is not astounding and the competitors are getting better scores but it will still do fine for regular use and less demanding games.